Nguyễn Phương Linh

-Nguyen Phuong Linh (born 1985) is a Vietnamese born, Hanoi-based conceptual artist.
-Nguyen Phuong Linh's multidisciplinary practice spans installation, sculpture and video.
+Nguyễn Phương Linh (born 1985) is a Vietnamese multidisciplinary conceptual artist.
+Phương Linh's practice spans installation, sculpture and video.
 Her work conveys the sense of the alienation, the dislocation and the ephemerality of human life.

-Linh concerns about geographic cultural shift, traditional roots and fragmented history in Vietnam – a complex nexus of ethnicities, religions, and cultural and geo-political influences.
-Nguyen Phuong Linh often travels, field researches and collects artifacts from historical sites of exchange and borders.
+She is concerns about geographic cultural shift, traditional roots and fragmented history in Vietnam – a complex nexus of ethnicities, religions, and cultural and geo-political influences.
+Phương Linh often travels, field researches and collects artifacts from historical sites of exchange and borders.
 She transforms these materials in order to construct alternative perspectives and interpretations to fragmented histories and personal narratives.
+She lives in Hanoi.

 Life

-Nguyen Phuong Linh was born and raised at Nha San Studio, located in Long Biên district in Hanoi, the first alternative artist-run space for experimental art in Vietnam that was co-found by her father and based in their home.
-Phuong Linh's artistic sensibility and curiosity was developed through dialogue and interaction many of Vietnam's most respected artists, writers and composers.
+Nguyễn Phương Linh was born in 1985, in Hanoi, Vietnam.
+She was raised in Nha San Studio, located in Long Biên district in Hanoi, the first alternative artist-run space for experimental art in Vietnam that was co-found by her father and based in their home.
+Phương Linh's artistic sensibility and curiosity was developed through dialogue and interaction many of Vietnam's most respected artists, writers and composers.
 She has demonstrated a deep understanding and involvement in the local art community both as an artist and an art organizer.

-Since the closure of Nha San Studio due to authority, Linh has organized various mobile as well as large scale projects for Nha San artists in Vietnam and abroad.
-In 2013 she co-found Nha San Collective, a group of local artists who dedicate to pushing the examining traditional, local and global socio-political contexts and history.
+Since the closure of Nha San Studio due to authority, Phương Linh has organized various mobile as well as large scale projects for Nha San artists in Vietnam and abroad.
+In 2013 she co-founded Nha San Collective, a group of local artists who were dedicated to pushing and examining traditional, local and global socio-political contexts and history.
 Nha San Collective supports each other in pushing the boundaries of expression in Vietnam as well as seeks and nurtures other young artists in the community with or without a physical space.

 Work

-Sanctified Clouds (2012/2015)
+Sanctified Clouds (2012–2015)

-Sanctified Clouds (2012/2015) is a wall installation of a series of photographs collected from the Internet, cropping off the landscapes and violent scenes and leaving only the dust and smoke of explosions and war.
+Sanctified Clouds (2012–2015) is a wall installation of a series of photographs collected from the internet, cropping off the landscapes and violent scenes and leaving only the dust and smoke of explosions and war.
 It brings out a sense of glorious power, despite being the symbol of destructive weaponry.
 From afar, the smoke looks like the neutral clouds, but in close-up view, it is the representation of power.

 Home project (2012)

-In Home project (2012), Phuong Linh's father shipped her iron wood from the floor of a Catholic church and windows from a Mental hospital in the North Vietnam to Oakland.
-The wood was transported same way that American Government sent the first container of weapon, medicine, food... to Vietnam in 1967 and Linh made a boat out of that.
+In Home project (2012), Phương Linh's father shipped her iron wood from the floor of a Catholic church and windows from a Mental hospital in the North Vietnam to Oakland.
+The wood was transported same way that American Government sent the first container of weapon, medicine, food... to Vietnam in 1967 and Phương Linh made a boat out of that.